tensorwhiz141/MCP1/DEPLOYMENT.md

    uvicorn main:app --host 0.0.0.0 --port 8000 --workers 4
    ```

-## Deployment Setup (Render Backend + Netlify Frontend)
+## Deployment Setup (Render Backend + Netlify Frontend with Proxy)

-This project is configured for deployment with the backend on Render and the frontend on Netlify:
+This project is configured for deployment with the backend on Render and the frontend on Netlify, using a Netlify proxy to avoid CORS issues:

 ### Backend Deployment (Render)